openBackhaul/RegistryOffice/README.md

 - [RegistryOffice/issues](../../issues)

 ### Comments
-This application is part of the TinyApplicationController for managing the REST applications forming the MBH SDN application layer at Telefonica Germany.
+This application is part of the TinyApplicationController for managing the REST applications forming the MBH SDN application layer.